 All our carers have access to a 24-hour support line that is manned by our experienced and qualified social workers.
-Senior managers are always available and can be contacted by social workers for any support and guidance.
-There is access to out of hours support to Capstone staff members, foster carers and children/young people 24 hours a day throughout the year.
+Senior managers are always available and can be contacted by social worker for any support and guidance.
+There is access to Out of Hours support to Capstone staff members, foster carers and children/young people 24 hours a day throughout the year.